 This study will consist of two visits to the study laboratory.

-At one laboratory visit (~3.5 hours), the participant will be asked to lie in a semi-recumbent position on a bed and be instrumented for the measurement of heart rate, BP, ventilation, and sympathetic nerve activity recordings.
-To measure sympathetic nerve activity, microneurogaphy will be performed, involving the insertion of a small, sterile wire (unipolar tungsten microelectrode, tip measuring 1-5um).
+At one laboratory visit, the participant will be asked to lie in a semi-recumbent position on a bed and be instrumented for the measurement of heart rate, BP, ventilation, and sympathetic nerve activity recordings.
 The participant will then lie supine towards a slightly lateral decubitus position (to facilitate echocardiogram).
 During a rest period of 15 minutes, echocardiogram will be performed for baseline measurement of PASP and cardiac output (CO).
-The participant will inhale nebulised normal saline (control) and then nebulised iloprost (5µg) in order to reduce blood pressure in the pulmonary arteries.
-The participant will be blinded as to the order.
+A 5 minute resting period of recording sympathetic nerve activity, cardiovascular and breathing measures will be performed.
+Then the participant will be asked to do 5 minutes of slow deep breathing.
+The participant will inhale nebulised iloprost.
 Iloprost is a prostacyclin derivative and acts as a selective pulmonary vasodilator.
-It is routinely used in the treatment of PAH, and also in clinical practice during acute vasoreactivity testing.
-It has a favourable safety profile.
-Compared to inhaled nitric oxide (another pulmonary vasodilator), iloprost leads to greater reduction in pulmonary pressures in PAH, is simpler to administer, and is more routinely used in clinical settings.
+It is routinely used in the treatment of PAH and CTEPH, and also in clinical practice during acute vasoreactivity testing.26 It has a favourable safety profile (as discussed later in section 5.1).
+Compared to inhaled nitric oxide (another pulmonary vasodilator), iloprost leads to greater reduction in pulmonary pressures in PAH,40 is simpler to administer, and is more routinely used in clinical settings.

-Participants will inhale normal saline (NaCl 0.9%) via nebuliser (over ~ 10 minutes) as a control.
-15 minutes following completion of normal saline nebulisation, echocardiogram will be performed to assess PASP and CO.
-Following a rest period of ~20 minutes, participants will inhale iloprost, 5µg via nebuliser (over ~ 10 minutes) to vasodilate the pulmonary circulation.
-15 minutes following completion of iloprost nebulisation, echocardiogram will be performed to assess PASP and CO.
+Participants will inhale iloprost, 5µg via nebuliser to vasodilate the pulmonary circulation.
+Measurement of heart rate, blood pressure, breathing and sympathetic nerve activity will be made.
+10 minutes following completion of iloprost nebulisation, echocardiogram will be performed to assess PASP and CO.
 The participant will remain until 60 minutes post end of nebulisation of iloprost for monitoring.

 Adherence to the protocol and intervention will be ensured as each study visit takes place in the presence of, and is supervised by the chief investigator.